‘Metabolic flexibility’ is a term that’s been thrown around a lot recently.

 How Data-Driven Fasting guides your food choices based on your blood glucose

-This may all sound like a lot to take in, so we have programmed it into our Data-Driven Fasting App to guide your feasting and fasting journey, including links to our series of nutrient-dense recipe books that are tailored to different context and goals.
+This may all sound like a lot to take in, so we have programmed it into our Data-Driven Fasting App to guide your feasting and fasting journey, including links to our series of nutrient-dense recipe books tailored to different contexts and goals.
 The table below shows how we’ve programmed the DDF app to guide your meal choices based on your blood sugars.

 |Significantly above trigger |

 BG > 126 mg/dL (7.0 mmol/L) or 0.4 mmol/L (7 mg/dL) above trigger

 |Your blood glucose is above Your Personalised Trigger.
 We recommend you delay eating or skip your next meal.
 If you’re REALLY hungry and your BG stays elevated (e.g., due to stress, poor sleep, intense exercise or TOM), try to have one less meal today than you usually do.|